Programming-0101/TheBook/manuscript/log-summary.md

 : Local scope is the idea that all of the variables declared in a parameter list and inside of the body of a method are only accessible from within that method.
 In other words, parameters and "local variables" are only accessible from within the method (or block of code) in which they were declared.

-Define the term "state" as applied to objects used in OOP : "State" is the idea that objects have an "internal value" at any given point in time (as viewed from outside the class’ methods).
+Define the term "state" as applied to objects used in OOP : "State" is the idea that objects have an "internal value" at any given point in time (as viewed from outside the class' methods).
 In other words, an object has "state" simply because it has fields which hold (or "store") information.
-: Objects are responsible for ensuring that their internal state is always valid (or "stable") at the end of each method’s execution.
+: Objects are responsible for ensuring that their internal state is always valid (or "stable") at the end of each method's execution.

 Define the term "override" as used in OOP
 : Override is a term used to indicate that a class is re-defining the behaviour of a method that it is inheriting from a base class.